 - Did you book a reputable taxi service to drive you between the airport and the hotel?

 - Do you need to rent a car?
 Don’t always assume the airport will have one ready to go.
 I made this mistake once on a business trip to England.
-I should have used Leasing4Business ahead of time to make sure one would be available and ready for me to get.
+I should have used a reputable online service head of time to make sure one would be available and ready for me to get.

 - How about parking at the airport?
 Is there a lot nearby that is perhaps half the cost?